geekyme/meteor-boilerplate/README.md

 # meteor-boilerplate
+A fork of the original [meteor-boilerplate](https://github.com/matteodem/meteor-boilerplate) to accommodate stylus users.

 This boilerplate is here to give you a structure for typical meteor projects, with a console tool to ease up some tasks.